Martyn P. Casey: Nick Cave and the Bad Seeds

+Due to illness, Casey did not join the Bad Seeds on their 2024 European tour to promote Wild God, and was temporarily replaced by Colin Greenwood of Radiohead.

 Grinderman

 After heavy touring throughout 2005 with The Bad Seeds in support of Abattoir Blues/The Lyre of Orpheus, Nick Cave began writing songs on guitar, an instrument he'd rarely played.
 His rudimentary playing gave the new material a rawer feel than much of the Bad Seeds' output.

-The group entered the Metropolis Studios in London to record the original Grinderman demos and it was this material that would eventually become the basis for the band's debut album Grinderman.
-The album was recorded with producer Nick Launay in April at the RAK studios, London and mixed in October at the Metropolis Studios.
+The group entered Metropolis Studios in London to record the original Grinderman demos and it was this material that would eventually become the basis for the band's debut album Grinderman.
+The album was recorded with producer Nick Launay in April at RAK studios, London and mixed in October at Metropolis Studios.

 Grinderman was released in March 2007.
 The band made their live debut at the All Tomorrow's Parties Festival in Somerset the following month.
-This was followed by a one-off show at The Forum in London on 20 June.

-Grinderman opened for The White Stripes at their Madison Square Garden show on 24 July 2007, followed by several of their own American tour dates.
+This was followed by a show at the Forum in London on 20 June.
+Grinderman opened for the White Stripes at their Madison Square Garden show on 24 July 2007, followed by several of their own American tour dates.
 The band then embarked on a theatre tour of Australia, opening for a Nick Cave 'solo' set, which consisted of the same band members.
 The band recorded a second album, Grinderman 2, released in September 2010.
 The band did a European and North American tour to promote the album's release.